Leukotrienes, Lipoxins and Related Eicosanoids

 LTD4 and LTE4 are overexpressed in several types of cancer, including cancer of the pancreas, colon, stomach, prostate, ovaries and lung, and they are considered to be tumorigenic.
 They may modulate the initiation, progression and metastasis of tumours through regulating the proliferation, apoptosis, migration and invasion of cancer cells, while promoting resistance to immunotherapy.
 As up‑regulation of the expression of their receptors has been observed in several human cancers, there is great interest in drugs that might inhibit these lipids by acting as agonists to their receptors.
 Apart from leukotriene biosynthesis, 5-LOX can influence gene expression by modulating miRNA processing and transcription factor shuttling in cancers.
 Cysteinyl-leukotrienes have been implicated in disorders of the central nervous system that include cerebral ischemia, multiple sclerosis, Parkinson's disease and Alzheimer's disease.
 They play a role in the pathophysiology of the last of these by binding to their receptors in the brain to stimulate the release of cytokines, which lead directly to the formation of insoluble amyloid senile plaques and neuronal damage.

-While the general view is that leukotrienes are harmful in relation to the immune system and allergic diseases, such as asthma, there are suggestions that they may be beneficial in that they stimulate the body’s innate immunity against pathogens, including bacterial, fungal and viral infections, by promoting the expression of mediators and receptors that are required for immune defence.
+While the general view is that leukotrienes are harmful in relation to the immune system and allergic diseases, such as asthma, there are suggestions that they may be beneficial in that they stimulate the body’s innate immunity against pathogens, including bacterial, fungal and viral infections, by promoting the expression of mediators and receptors for immune defence.
 For example, LTB4 can trigger the release of antimicrobial agents.

 2. Lipoxins and Related Compounds

-Lipoxins are trihydroxy-eicosatetraenoic acids derived from arachidonic acid by dioxygenation mechanisms with the four double bonds in conjugation, and they were the first lipid mediators to be discovered that were involved in the resolution phase of inflammation.
+Lipoxins are trihydroxy-eicosatetraenoic acids derived from arachidonic acid by dioxygenation mechanisms with the four double bonds in conjugation, and they were the first lipid mediators to be discovered that take part in the resolution phase of inflammation.
 Indeed, they are now considered to be specialized pro-resolving mediators (SPMs) together with the resolvins, protectins and maresins, which are derived from the omega-3 family of polyunsaturated fatty acids.
 These molecules have structural and biosynthetic similarities to the leukotrienes and appear act in a complementary manner.
 As few cell types have both the required lipoxygenases, they are formed mainly by trans-cellular pathways.

 There are at least three routes to the biosynthesis of lipoxins that differ among cell types, but a common feature is the insertion of molecular oxygen at two sites in arachidonic acid by lipoxygenases.
 As illustrated for the biosynthesis of those designated lipoxins A4 (LXA4) and B4 (LXB4) in human mucosal cells (airway epithelial cells, gastrointestinal tract and monocytes), the first step is the formation of 15S‑hydroperoxy-5c,8c,11c,13t-eicosatetraenoic acid (15S‑HPETE) by a 15‑lipoxygenase (ALOX12, ALOX15, ALOX15B).